 A stock market introduction

 Want to start trading but don’t know much about shares?
-This stock market introduction guide will help you understand the basics around investing in shares in South Africa.
+This stock market introduction guide will help you understand the basics of investing in shares in South Africa.

 1. What is a share?